-The member, the PCP, or a participating health professional that is treating an enrollee may on occasion request a second opinion prior to surgery to evaluate treatment options, assist with a diagnosis, or validate the need for specific procedures.
+The member, the PCP, or a participating health professional that is treating an enrollee may on occasion request a second opinion for an office visit consultation prior to surgery to evaluate treatment options, assist with a diagnosis, or validate the need for specific procedures.
 The CMO will evaluate the medical necessity of an authorization referral request that is submitted formally for a second opinion consultation.
-An expert panel list is maintained and utilized for second opinion consultation referrals consisting of a board-certified specialist in each area of medicine.
+An expert panel list is maintained and utilized for second opinion consultation referrals consisting of a boardcertified specialist in each area of medicine.